linkerd/linkerd2/BUILD.md

     to proxies for them to establish mTLS connections between them.
 - [`viz extension`](viz)
-  - ['metrics-api`](viz/metrics-api): Accepts requests from API clients such as `cli` and `web`, serving metrics from the proxies in the cluster through Prometheus queries.
+  - ['metrics-api`](viz/metrics-api): Accepts requests from API clients such as cli and web, serving metrics from the proxies in the cluster through Prometheus queries.
   - [`tap`](viz/tap): Provides a live pipeline of requests.
   - [`web`](web): Provides a UI dashboard to view and drive the control plane.